 Wisdom traditions all teach that there is real work involved in pursuing their teachings.
 The idea that there is a savior going to fix everything for you is foreign to this way of thinking.
 No one can do for you the working with your mind you need to do for yourself.
-The different traditions have differing disciplines but all of them include an element of getting to know your mind.
+The different traditions have differing disciplines but all of them include an element of getting to know your mind, your psyche, your soul.
 Mediation is just that, a date with your mind; a time set aside to observe with care just what it is that is unfolding in your awareness at that very moment.
-My teacher has said meditation is like meeting your mind at Starbucks, a getting to know you better appointment.
+One of my teachers said that meditation is like scheduling a meeting with your mind at Starbucks, a getting to know you better appointment.

-Meditation quite simply is a dedication to a very simple and fundamental realization: it is an endlessly fascinating thing to be a self-conscious awareness awake in a universe full of wonders.
+Meditation quite simply is a dedication to a very simple and fundamental realization: it is an endlessly fascinating thing to be a self-conscious awareness awake in a universe full of wonders and mystery.
 Meditation is a deliberate remembering that right where you are sitting now you are participating in a cosmic experience.

-Choose a point of focus to anchor with; a small Buddha, flame, feather, stone or classically the breath.
+Choose a point of focus to anchor with; a small religious statue, flame, feather, stone or classically the breath.
 It could also be a particular thought or visualization.
 Train the mind to stay focused on the anchor with a rested concentration.
 Return the mind to it when you notice it has wandered.
 Hold the posture still, root the mind in sitting so it can spread its wings.
 Breathe from the belly; breathe naturally though tending towards the long and deep.
-The eyes are open in Buddhist meditation with slightly closed eyelids, resting the gaze on the object as if on a gently flowing stream.
-For inner thoughts and visualization the gaze rests dispersed in a gestalt, seeing everything, focusing on nothing.
-If you chant make the tone deep so that it vibrates the body.
+The eyes stay open with slightly closed eyelids, resting the gaze on the object as if on a gently flowing stream.
+For inner thoughts and visualization also the eyes stay slightly open while the gaze rests dispersed in a gestalt, seeing everything, focusing on nothing.
+If you chant or sing make the tone deep so that it vibrates the body.

 Relax.
 That is the key.

-This first technique to be mastered, just described, is known as shamatha, calm-abiding meditation.
+This first technique to be mastered, just described, is known in Buddhism as shamatha, calm-abiding meditation.
+In the Western mysticism of St. John of the Cross it is the stage spoken of as “my house being now all stilled.”
 This settling of the mind, quieting it down, allows a one-pointed concentration to develop.
 It is as if the mind becomes a calm pool from which it is possible to gently bring up an object of contemplation and stay with it without distraction.
-Perfecting this one-pointed concentration it develops into what is known as samadhi, non-dual awareness.
-This shamatha is both the foundation on which all other techniques are built and the deep pool of peace from which one begins and to which one returns in every meditative session.
+Perfecting this one-pointed concentration it develops into what is known in the East as samadhi, non-dual awareness.
+In the poetry of St. John of the Cross, “O night that has united the Lover with his beloved, transforming the beloved in her Lover.”
+In this way a skill in calm abiding is both the foundation on which all other techniques are built and the deep pool of peace from which one begins and to which one returns in every meditative session.

 When a person first sits still for a half hour or more and simply observes the goings on within their mind typically the experience is one of anything but calm-abiding.
 Thoughts ping-pong off the skull, weave emotionally engaging stories of what should have been or should be in times to come, the chatty inner voice seems to be unceasing and many people conclude at this point that this mediation stuff is just making it worse.
 What is really happening is that the nature of mind is being encountered for the first time.
 This kinetic, frantic spinning is what you have been living with day in and day out for years without really noticing it for what it is.